 Days to Maturity

 To find out the best dates to plant your seeds, you will need to calculate when to plant your vegetables so they’ll mature before being killed by frost and cold.
 To find the optimal date, simply subtract the days to maturity from the average first frost date in your region.
 For example, for a vegetable like beets that take 60 days to reach maturity, you would need to plant your seeds between August 3rd based on our October 2nd average first frost.
 Most seed packs will list information on how many days until the crop reaches maturity.
-A quick Google search will also yield several examples of vegetable planting guides like this one from CSU Extension.
+A quick Google search will also yield several examples of vegetable planting guides for our region like this one from the National Gardening Association.

 Certain varieties like broccoli, beans and winter squash are more susceptible to frost while kale and cabbage are more tolerant.
 If you’re worried about losing your crops to premature frost, you may want to choose from the more cold tolerant crops.